 - -Loss of private keys

-Crypto insurance can help protect you from financial losses due to these risks.
-There are a few different types of crypto insurance policies available, and they can vary depending on the coverage they provide.
+It can help protect you from financial losses due to these risks.
+There are a few different types of insurance policies in crypto available, and they can vary depending on the coverage they provide.

-Here is a brief overview of some of the different types of crypto insurance policies:
+Here is a brief overview of some of the different types of policies:

 –Theft coverage: This type of policy covers the loss of digital assets due to theft.